Petition pushing election for $300M Mayes County TIF for economic development clears signature hurdle

 A $300 million tax increment financing district approved by Mayes County commissioners in late April could be headed to a general election Nov.
 8.

-The MCEB determined that of the 3,016 signatures included in the petition, 2,383 were verified as valid, Primm said.
-It needed to get at least at least 2,325 signatures to reached the 10% threshold.
+The Election Board determined that of the 3,016 signatures included in the petition, 2,383 were valid, Primm said.
+It needed to get at least 2,325 signatures to reach the 10% threshold.

-Roughly two months ago, Mayes County commissioners voted 2-1 to support a 12-year TIF inside MidAmerica Industrial Park to lure what has been deemed the largest proposed economic development project in Oklahoma history.
-Hoping to attract at least a $3 billion investment from an unnamed company, Gov. Kevin Stitt this spring signed a bill to provide the firm up to $698 million in rebates based on capital investment and job creation.
+Roughly two months ago, Mayes County commissioners voted 2-1 to support a 12-year TIF district inside MidAmerica Industrial Park to lure what has been deemed the largest proposed economic development project in Oklahoma history.
+Hoping to attract at least a $3 billion investment from an unnamed company, Gov. Kevin Stitt signed a bill this spring to provide the firm up to $698 million in rebates based on capital investment and job creation.

 People are also reading…

 Citing a confidentiality agreement, government officials have declined to name the firm, but it has been widely reported to be Panasonic.
-The company has signed contracts with Tesla and Canoo — which is building its own facility at MidAmerica — to provide electric batteries for their vehicles.
+The company has signed contracts with Tesla and Canoo — which plans to build its own facility at MidAmerica — to provide electric batteries for their vehicles.

 Titled Project Ocean, the development would lead to the creation of up to 6,000 new direct jobs, 1,200 indirect jobs, 16,000 new housing units and a population increase of 18,000, according to the project plan.